Umair-Waseem/marine-debris-classifier/README.md

 | `metal`        |      0.75 |
 | `other_debris` |      0.15 |

-This branch is experimental and does not replace the official single-label test result.
+This extension is experimental.
+It does not replace the official single-label model or its final test results.

 ---

 ## Dataset Summary

 The processed dataset contains **575 records**.
-One unusable record was excluded, leaving **574 usable images**.
+One unusable record was removed, leaving **574 usable images**.

 | Split      | Images |
 | ---------- | -----: |